flut1/discogs-data-tools/readme.md

   --indexes                   Create indexes on collections                          [boolean] [default: true] --skip-validation           Skip validation of XML nodes.
 Can considerably speed up processing, but you may
-                              get invalid rows                                                       [boolean] --max-errors, -e            Number of rows that could not be inserted before the command is aborted [number] [default: 100] --bail, -b                  Immediately abort when a validation error occurs or a row failed to persist to
+                              get invalid rows                                                       [boolean] --validate-docs             perform additional validation on the objects after theyhave been formatted.
+Used for development, not necessary on usage                                [boolean] --max-errors, -e            Number of rows that could not be inserted before the command is aborted [number] [default: 100] --bail, -b                  Immediately abort when a validation error occurs or a row failed to persist to